John Lackey: Early life

-College years
+College career

 He played one season of baseball at the University of Texas at Arlington (UTA), playing first base and sometimes moonlighting as a relief pitcher.
 The first summer after attending UTA, Lackey first learned to pitch in the Kansas Jayhawk Summer League.
 In 1999, he played on the Junior College World Series champion Grayson County College team in Denison, Texas, which went 50–13.
 In 100 innings pitched (IP), he posted a 10–3 record with a 4.23 earned run average (ERA) and 88 strikeouts.
 At the plate, he batted .428 with 15 home runs (HR) and 81 runs batted in (RBI).
 In the World Series, he tallied eight hits, two HR, and seven RBI.